Expanded playoffs means more games and ... more injuries?

 There doesn't appear to be a study specifically on the potential health impact of extra college games.
 A study led by Dr. Avinash Chandran, director of the NCAA Injury Surveillance Program at the Datalys Center for Sports Injury Research and Prevention, found the injury rate in preseason was higher than either the regular season or postseason.
 The study used injury data from the 2014-15 to 2018-19 academic years.

-Sports psychologist Tony Kemmoch figures the extended schedule with win-or-the-season-is-over games amid academic obligations like final exams could take a mental toll on the younger athletes.
+Sports psychologist Tony Kemmochi figures the extended schedule with win-or-the-season-is-over games amid academic obligations like final exams could take a mental toll on the younger athletes.

 “It’s important that if we ask more, that we provide more.
 What do they need?
 How can they make this work?”